nixworks/public/news/2007/08/16/index.md

 ##### Supreme Court
 ### [ The Supreme Court of Pakistan hears a petition from the former Prime Minister Nawaz Sharif to be able to return to the country and contest elections. ](/news/2007/08/16/the-supreme-court-of-pakistan-hears-a-petition-from-the-former-prime-minister-nawaz-sharif-to-be-able-to-return-to-the-country-and-contest.md)
-_Context: Prime Minister, election, Nawaz Sharif, Supreme Court_
+_Context: Prime Minister, Supreme Court, Nawaz Sharif, election_

 ##### United States
 ### [ United States forces launch an airborne assault on a desert compound south of Baghdad in search of Sunni militants in the first phase of Operation Marne Husky. ](/news/2007/08/16/united-states-forces-launch-an-airborne-assault-on-a-desert-compound-south-of-baghdad-in-search-of-sunni-militants-in-the-first-phase-of-op.md)